 national or regional differences in the use of products or appliance of processes.

-One of the big challenges for a simple emission inventory is to find an optimum between using general EFs whenever possible but differentiate if necessary.
+One of the big challenges for a simple emission inventory is to find an optimum between using general EFs where possible, but with the ability to differentiate if necessary.

 Spatial scale

-The easiest way of using the simplified emission factor method is to apply it on a country level.
-This would already be a good start for the emission inventory.
-A lot of statistical data is available at a country level.
-At the other hand, in the TGD is described that certain pollutants do not need to be quantified and reported for the RBDs where no exceedance of the EQS is seen.
+The easiest way of using the simplified emission factor method is to apply it at a country level, as a lot of statistical data is available at a country level.
+While rather high level, for some countries this would be a good place to start for the emission inventory.
+However, it should be noted that pollutants not relevant to the river basin do not need to be quantified and reported (see TGD 28).

-Discussion point 3: Would it be acceptable to focus as a first attempt the emission quantification on the country level and (for the moment) not detail the calculations to the level of River Basin District (RBD), or even River Basin District Sub-Unit (RBDSU)?
+As a first attempt the emission quantification on the country level and (for the moment) not detail the calculations to the level of River Basin District (RBD).

 Temporal scale